Storing a car for six months or more? You’re going to need to do some preparation.

 If not driven for a long period of time, your car battery will eventually die.
 For your car to start up when you are ready to move it out of storage, you’ll want to disconnect your car battery and hook it up to a trickle charger instead.
 The battery minder will keep your battery charged, but you might need access to an outlet.

 Even if you are storing your car indoors, you’ll want to use a car cover.
-If you are storing your car outdoors, you’ll want a really good car cover.
+If you are storing your car outdoors, you’ll want a good car cover.
 Car covers protect against dust, debris, rain, UV light, and rodents.
+Car covers range vastly in price but if you plan to store your car indoors you can probably opt for a lower-end (re: cheaper) cover like this $25 cover from Budge on Amazon.

 Car Storage Options